Surajsurrr/hackthrone-student-hub/README.md

-# StudentHub - Career Development Platform
+# LearnX - Career Development Platform

 A comprehensive web platform that combines features from LinkedIn, Unstop, Naukri, LeetCode, HackerRank, and other career development tools into a single, unified system for students, colleges, and companies.